Manage Pipelines

 1. Select the required model variation from the list and click Install Model.
 A successful message is displayed, click View Model to view the newly installed model in the Model Management page.
 Also, the newly installed model will be selected in the node configuration section.

-Install a model
+Install a Model

 When you see there are no models available in the Evaluate Model Node, follow the instructions to install them: